Benefits of Chaga Mushroom - "King of All Plants"

-Its powdered extract hits a score of approximately 1,104 ORAC (Oxygen Radical Absorbent Capacity), which means it has phenomenal capacity to eliminate free radicals.
+According to some of the studies below its powdered extract hits a score of approximately 1000 ORAC (Oxygen Radical Absorbent Capacity), which means it has phenomenal capacity to eliminate free radicals.

 Also, superoxide dismutase (SOD), an enzyme that catalyzes the dismutation of the superoxide radical, is present in large amounts and protects the body from oxidation.
 It is also believed to slow down the aging process.
 Yes please.